unboxed/ansible_ssh_server_static_keys/README.md

 Role Variables
 --------------

-Since the private keys are confidential information, we store want to store them in encrypted form.
+Since the private keys are confidential information, we want to store them in encrypted form.

 Unfortunately Ansible doesn't yet support encrypted files - only encrypted